 Wood floor cupping can occur with any width board though the cupped appearance will often be greater with a wide plank due to its wider width.
 While width is not a major factor the quality of the wood is for a number of reasons.

 - High quality wood flooring is manufactured from mature trees.
-Since the best wood is cut from the center of a tree a mature tree has more heartwood and the boards will have more vertical grain.
+The best wood is cut from the center of a tree.
+A mature tree has more heartwood and the boards will have more vertical grain.

-- The best quality wood is milled with the help of portable sawmills from trees that are cut from locals where the species grows and matures best.
+- The best quality wood is milled with the help of portable sawmills.
+Best trees harvested from locals where the species best grows and matures.

-- Better wood flooring is both air dried and kiln dried resulting in a floor that is less prone to cupping.
+- Better wood flooring both air dried and kiln dried.
+Kiln drying results in a floor that is less prone to cupping.

 - Better wood flooring is usually manufactured with quarter sawn boards which are less prone to cupping than flat sawn boards.
 Cupping occurs as a board expands in width.
 A flat sawn board primarily expands in width.
 A quarter sawn board expands in thickness.

-Wood floor covering usually but not always develops slowly and it a result of a moisture differential within the flooring boards.
-When moisture testing is performed, excessive moisture will normally be found on the underside of the boards.
+Wood floor cupping usually but not always develops slowly and it a result of a moisture differential within the flooring boards.
+When moisture testing performed, excessive moisture will normally be found on the underside of the boards.

 Manufacturing Causes of Wood Floor Cupping